wsor4035/dev.luanti.org/content/about/glossary.md

     -   Other needed files, such as ban lists, seed numbers and protected areas.
 -   **Nodes**: 1×1×1 meter individual cubes in the game, and are grouped and loaded by their mapblocks.
 Informally referred to as blocks by regular players.
     -   **Node Metadata**: Additional data that is attached to a node's position in the map.
 For example container nodes use this to store their inventories, and signs use this to store what is written on them.
     -   **Liquids**: Nodes with *some* kind of property related to liquids.
 In development, this term is problematic when used without any clarification, as node properties related to liquids are decoupled.
-To avoid confusion, say to which *precise* technical property you refer to, for example, the "liquid" drawtype, liquid spreading/flowing, liquid visocity, liquid player movement physics, etc.
+To avoid confusion, say to which *precise* technical property you refer to, for example, the "liquid" drawtype, liquid spreading/flowing, liquid viscosity, liquid player movement physics, etc.
 -   **Blocks**/**MapBlocks**: 16×16×16 groups of nodes.
 -   **Sectors**: Stacks of single mapblocks, extending from the absolute bottom of the map to the top.
 -   **MapChunks**: Groups of 80x80x80 nodes (5x5x5 mapblocks), they are an abstraction used only for mapgen for performance reasons.